An expert interview about online learning

 Students can traverse this material in different ways, depending on their background, their skills or their interests.

 "So, for example, some students might benefit from a little bit of preparatory material that other students might already have.
 Other students might be interested in a particular enrichment topic that they want to pursue individually.
-So this format allows us to break away from the one-size-fits-all model of education,and allows students to follow a much more personalized curriculum."
+So, this format allows us to break away from the one-size-fits-all model of education and allows students to follow a much more personalized curriculum."

 Data-driven decisions

-The leadership duo point out how data can impact the effectiveness of both teaching and learning.
+The leadership duo points out how data can impact the effectiveness of both teaching and learning.
 Kahn states, “So our paradigm is to really arm the teachers with as much data as possible -- really data that, in almost any other field, is expected, if you're in finance or marketing or manufacturing --

 and so the teachers can actually diagnose what's wrong with the students so they can make their interaction as productive as possible.

 The technology helps promote inquiry in a number of ways.
 Koller provides the following examples, “You can collect every click, every homework submission, every forum post from tens of thousands of students.
-So you can turn the study of human learning from the hypothesis-driven mode to the data-driven mode, a transformation that, for example, has revolutionized biology.
+So, you can turn the study of human learning from the hypothesis-driven mode to the data-driven mode, a transformation that, for example, has revolutionized biology.
 You can use these data to understand fundamental questions like, what are good learning strategies that are effective versus ones that are not?
 And in the context of particular courses, you can ask questions like, what are some of the misconceptions that are more common and how do we help students fix them?”

 Kahn goes on to explain that in a traditional model of learning, most of the teacher’s time is spent on standard activities, lectures, and grading, estimating that about 5% of their time is actually sitting next to students and working directly with them.
 But online learning technologies have changed all that for the better by humanizing the classroom by a factor of five or ten.
 That truly is an incredible concept.